Indonesia Work Permit

 - Curriculum Vitae in either English or Indonesian, signed by the worker

-- Separate list of job references and work experience
+- A separate list of job references and work experience

 - Copy of most recent diplomas and degrees